CHS programs are offered both in-person and virtually.

 The Safety PAWtrol: Dog Safety and Bite Prevention (K-5th)

 This interactive program will teach children how to be safe around dogs.
 Participants will learn how to read dog body language and how to safely approach, greet, and interact with dogs.
 Click here to request this program for your group.

-Pet Professions (ages 10-18)
+Pet Professions (5th-12th)

-Beyond the Breed: Exploring Dog DNA* (ages 12-18)
+Beyond the Breed: Exploring Dog DNA* (6th-12th & adult)

 This program offers participants an opportunity to test their knowledge of different dog breeds while learning about how they came to be.
 Students will learn why knowing the lineage of a dog can be important and how genetics contribute to pet health.
 Click here to request this program for your group. *This program aligns with NGSS and Common Core Standards for middle school and high school.